sroze/ngInfiniteScroll/README.md

 Testing
 -------

-ngInfiniteScroll uses Testacular for its unit tests, and will attach to an instance of Chrome and PhantomJS.
-You can use Grunt to run the tests continually with `grunt test`; alternatively, you can run the tests one-off with `npm test`.
-Note that you will need [PhantomJS](http://phantomjs.org/) on your path.
+ngInfiniteScroll uses Testacular for its unit tests.
+Note that you will need [PhantomJS](http://phantomjs.org/) on your path, and the `grunt-cli` npm package installed globally if you wish to use grunt.

+ * `grunt test` - continually watch for changes and run tests in PhantomJS and Chrome
+ * `npm test` - run tests once in PhantomJS only